rockett90/Max-and-Zara-s-Quiz-Game/README.md

 - **Additional challenges and power-ups**.

 ## 📩 **Contribute & Support**
-If you’d like to contribute to the project or provide feedback, feel free to **open an issue or submit a pull request**!
+We can always do with more maths and literacy questions for all the available languages contained in [src/data](src/data), please feel free to **open an issue or submit a pull request** for this or anything else in the project.

 Happy learning and have fun playing **Max and Zara's Quiz Game!!!** 🦀🎮